How do payroll rebates work?

 Who is eligible for a payroll rebate?

 Nova Scotia Business Inc. supports companies in knowledge-based industries that have a high probability of sustainable growth.
-We focus our efforts in three targeted sectors: financial services and insurance, information technology, and defence, security and aerospace.
-This helps make sure that Nova Scotians aren’t just getting jobs, they’re getting good jobs.
+We focus our efforts in three targeted sectors: financial services and insurance, information technology, and defence, security, and aerospace.

 We invest in companies that are profitable, with a strong management team and a proven track record for success.
 In most cases, companies must also agree to create at least 20 full-time positions in Nova Scotia.